STUDENT CLUBS AND DIRECTORATES

-- To organize events and activities to help NUS participants prepare effectively for the case interviews.
+- To organise events and activities to help NUS participants prepare effectively for the case interviews.

-- To partner with the MBA office in creating more opportunities for the MBA cohort and hence in building the NUS MBA brand.
+- To partner with the Graduate Studies Office in creating more opportunities for the MBA cohort and in turn, helping to build the NUS MBA brand.

 Tahmeen Ahmad, Exco

 - To create a platform for the MBA students to build awareness and deepen the understanding of the energy sector.

 - To create the awareness on the importance of clean energy for a sustainable future.